dbbaskette/capitok/README.md

 * kind
 * AWS cli
 * jq
+* helm v3
 * Clone of this repo
+* DNS Domain managed managed at AWS, or change NS entries to

 ## Building the Workload Cluster
 1. Install clusterctl binary